 For existing applications created before February 23, 2022, semantic versioning is disabled by default on all channels.

-When you enable semantic versioning on a channel, the version label for a release promoted to that channel is verified to ensure that it is a valid semantic version.
+Releases promoted to a channel with semantic versioning enabled are verified to ensure that the release version label is a valid semantic version.
 For more information about valid semantic versions, see Semantic Versioning 2.0.0.

 If you enable semantic versioning for a channel and then promote releases to it, Replicated recommends that you do not later disable semantic versioning for that channel.